hrbrmstr/uaparserjs/README.md

 [issues](https://github.com/ua-parser/uap-r/issues) compiling on a few platforms and is dependent upon Boost regex.
 This version is definitely slower but it works on all platforms.

-This was *briefly* on CRAN but the i386 Windows build of it has issues due to the limitations of the v8 engine (not the V8 package) in that environment.
-So, you’re stuck with a github install until Oliver (and/or
-I) figure out how to get the C++-backed one working on all platforms.

 ## What’s Inside The Tin